mohmdnofal/aks-best-practices/stateful_workloads/zrs/README.md

 #now that velero is up and running lets test backup and restore

 #as our default namespace only has the mysql deployment, we will backup the whole namespace
-velero backup create mysql-backup-v1 --include-namespaces default
+velero backup create mysql-backup-v1 --selector app=mysql

 #check your backup (you should see in progress and after few seconds you shuold see completed)
 velero backup describe mysql-backup-v1